venomx943-pixel/Security-Automation-Tool/README.md

-# Web Recon Automation Tool
+# Web Security Automation Tool

 A professional, stealthy, and efficient automation tool designed for security researchers to streamline the reconnaissance phase.
 This script performs static analysis on client-side assets to uncover hidden endpoints and validates their availability while simulating human-like browsing patterns.